thanos-io/thanos/docs/components/store.md

 Thanos Store Gateway might not get new blocks immediately, as Time partitioning is partly done in asynchronous block synchronization job, which is by default done every 3 minutes.
 Additionally some of the Object Store implementations provide eventual read-after-write consistency, which means that Thanos Store might not immediately get newly created & uploaded blocks anyway.

-We recommend having overlapping time ranges with Thanos Sidecar and other Thanos Store gateways as this will improve your resiliency to failures.
+We recommend having overlapping time ranges with Thanos Sidecar and other Thanos Store Gateways as this will improve your resiliency to failures.

 Thanos Querier deals with overlapping time series by merging them together.

-Filtering is done on a Chunk level, so Thanos Store might still return Samples which are outside of `--min-time` & `--max-time`.
+Filtering is done on a Chunk level, so Thanos Store Gateway might still return Samples which are outside of `--min-time` & `--max-time`.

 ## Probes

-- Thanos Store exposes two endpoints for probing.
+- Thanos Store Gateway exposes two endpoints for probing.
   - `/-/healthy` starts as soon as initial setup completed.
   - `/-/ready` starts after all the bootstrapping completed (e.g initial index building) and ready to serve traffic.